WSPR TV User Guide

 Returning to This Page

-If you ever forget something and need to return to this page, the band selection menu in the control panel (where you specify the HF band) has a Help option at the bottom.
+If you ever forget something and need to return to this page, the band selection menu in the control panel (where you specify the HF band) has a User Guide option at the top.

 Additionally, a small WSPR TV link next to the OSM attribution in the bottom-right corner of the screen links to the project's GitHub repository.